 We encourage you to consult with your colleagues (especially in multi-county CHBs) in order to ensure that you are able to provide valid, reliable information.
 Be honest and thoughtful about what your CHB is doing in each area of responsibility.

-To help you to gather that information in preparation for completing PPRMS reporting, the documents below contain all measures and instructions for this year's reporting cycle.
+To help you to gather that information in preparation for completing PPRMS reporting, MDH will post documents that contain all measures and instructions for this year's reporting cycle.
 We encourage you to print these documents and use them as a reference while reporting into PPMRS, as they contain instructions that will be useful throughout reporting.

 Do you have a tool you use to collect and organize reporting data?
 Share it!

 |Washington County PPMRS Reporting Tool (63KB)|

 |Please Note: This tool was developed by Washington County for its own internal use, and is intended as an example only.
 It may not reflect recent changes to performance measures, and does not provide instructions on how to report data.|

 View data and reports from 2005 to the present on Finance, Staffing, and Performance Measures.
 Learn more.

 - Download 2014 LPH Act Performance Measure Instructions (PDF: 1.2MB / 87 pages).
 Note: These instructions should not be used for the 2015 reporting cycle.

 - As in the previous reporting cycle, MDH will use the data submitted to produce reports specific to CHBs and their regions and system-wide summary reports.